JimLynchCodes/Quackers-Frontend/README.md

 unset BACKEND_WS_ENDPOINT
 ```

+You can also view and locally run the [Quackers-Backend code](https://github.com/JimLynchCodes/Quackers-Backend).

 Github secrets are copied over to env vars in the app by `release.yaml`.

 # Bevy New 2D